HOW THE GUILDHOUSE BEGAN

 Classes at the Guildhouse are taught by qualified professionals or others who are recognised authorities in their own fields.
 Their fees, plus all other running and maintenance expenses, are met from student fees and a wide variety of fund raising activities, grants and gifts.
 We are lucky to have the support of a number of volunteers whose contribution helps us to minimise costs.

 The day to day running of the PGH, including administration and development of the academic programme, is carried out by our helpful administrative team.
-They work part time and are supplemented by volunteers who man the Office during the afternoon and evening class times.
+They work part time and are supplemented by volunteers who man the Office during the evening class times.
 The Trustees, or members of the Executive Committee, meet frequently to determine policy relating to matters such as accommodation and development.

 For names of current Executive members, administration, and caretaking staff, click on Our Staff.